Whistleblower Protection and NO FEAR Act Policy Statement

 Food and Drug Administration

-The Food and Drug Administration (FDA) has established itself as an agency that upholds its strict code of conduct with exacting standards.
-For this reason, I strongly support the Whistleblower Protection Act (WPA) of 1989 and the Whistleblower Protection Enhancement Act (WPEA) of 2012, which affords employees the legal protection to report allegations of official wrongdoing without fear of reprisal.
-Under the WPA and WPEA, employees and applicants are entitled to all the protection which prohibits retaliation for reporting waste, fraud, and abuse.
-This law preserves the integrity and high standards of the scientific processes that guide our agency.
-The FDA further supports the rights of all employees to engage in protected activity under current civil rights statutes and Executive Orders.
+The Whistleblower Protection Act (WPA) of 1989 and the Whistleblower Protection Enhancement Act (WPEA) of 2012 afford employees legal protection to report allegations of official wrongdoing without fear of reprisal.
+Under the WPA and WPEA, employees and applicants are protected from retaliation for reporting waste, fraud, and abuse.
+These laws preserve the integrity and high standards of the scientific processes that guide our agency and help to ensure we remain responsible stewards of the public trust and I encourage all employees to familiarize themselves with these protections.
+FDA further supports the rights of all employees to engage in protected activity under current civil rights statutes and Executive Orders.

-The Notification and Federal Employee Antidiscrimination and Retaliation (NO FEAR) Act of 2002 mandates that all Federal employees must be trained concerning their rights and protections under the antidiscrimination and whistleblower laws within ninety (90) days of their entrance into the Federal government and every two years thereafter.
-The FDA offers an on-line training course for new hires and current employees.
-Please take the time to learn more about your rights and responsibilities under these important laws.
+The Notification and Federal Employee Antidiscrimination and Retaliation (NO FEAR) Act of 2002 mandates that all Federal employees be trained concerning their rights and protections under the antidiscrimination and whistleblower laws within ninety (90) days of their entrance into the Federal government and every two years thereafter.
+FDA offers an on-line training course for new hires and current employees.
+Please take the time to learn more about your rights and responsibilities under these important laws at: http://inside.fda.gov:9003/EmployeeResources/EqualEmploymentOpportunity…